CityofSantaMonica/Orchard.Harvest2014/Day-2/AngularJS and ASP.NET.md

   - Scaffolding of service proxies from server-side APIs
   - Full IntelliSense for AngularJS in views (HTML) & JS/TS
   - Templates & snippets

+> The next version of ASP.NET will support async calls